A perturbation theory for the Anderson model: Taylor expansion of the kernels

 is finite.

 Hence, back to the time integral, expression (\ref{time integrals}): The integral with respect to the $\tau$-s can be calculated by fixing a time $\tau'$ between zero and the upper bound, $t/\hbar$, performing the integration over the set where the sum of the $\tau_j$-s equals this time, and then integrating with respect to $\tau'$.
-In this way, the integrated kernel is related to its time derivative.
+In this way, the integrated kernel is expressed by its time derivative.
 Moreover, the appearing Fourier transforms are bounded by an exponential decay: $ \left|{\cal F}(\dots) (\tau) \right| \le a(w) \exp(-c |\tau|) = w^{2} a_{w=1} \exp(-c |\tau|) $; this is the case at least if one makes a simple assumption about the coupling function, for example Lorentzian shape.
-In a subsection below I will show why this is the case.
+In an appendix I shall show why this is the case.
 Making use of this inequality and with the definition

 one obtains the estimate